MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/desktop-application-crashes-ui-automation.md

 ---
-title: Desktop applications crashes due to the UI automation of Power Automate for desktop
+title: Desktop application crashes due to the UI automation of Power Automate for desktop
 description: Resolves an issue where the execution of a UI automation action using Power Automate for desktop causes the desktop application being interacted with to crash. ms.reviewer: nimoutzo ms.date: 03/07/2024